Little Jerusalem Badlands State Park - Scott City, Kansas

 Visitors are not permitted to leave the trails, except on guided tours.
-The guided tours can be scheduled by calling (620) 872-2061.
-Free tours are available year around on weekdays, with some weekend tours in May - September.
-This park is brand new, so that may change.
+Spots on the guided tours can be scheduled by calling (620) 872-2061.
+Times available can be found by clicking on the calendar icon on this page.
 The tours take 1.5 - 2 hours and do not follow a set route, to minimize impact to the environment.
 Participants should wear long pants & closed toe shoes, and carry water.
 You will be going through grass & brush, climbing over rocks, up and down steep slopes.

 The photos below are from a tour on October 19, 2019.
 Be advised, the rest rooms at the park were not open, due to low water pressure.
 The closest rest rooms are at Lake Scott Park.